6.1 Why do we need a Cache?

 The full signal is used to make sure that regA is not equal to regB + 1 before incrementing it for a push operation while the empty signal is used to make sure that regA is not equal to regB before incrementing during a pop operation.

 Initially, when the fifo unit is empty.
 Both register A and register B are zero, and this turns the empty signal On.
 Whenever there is a push operation regB increases, and during a pop operation, regA increases.
-Whenever both registers become equal, this means the fifo unit is empty.
+Whenever both registers become equal, this means the fifo unit is empty. consequently, whenever the push register fills up to "111" it returns to zero, and when it is one step behind the pop register, then the fifo register is assumed to be filled up.

 The full and empty signal will be assigned to the FIFO_FULL and FIFO_EMPTY respectively.